Article Updated October 26, 2021

 The STEM Workforce Development project (details below) focuses on creating educational tools to help strengthen the U.S. waterpower workforce pipeline to meet these challenges head-on.

-For example, the team is considering establishing a hydropower collegiate competition and is looking for responses by July 31, 2021, to an industry survey.
+For example, the team is considering establishing a hydropower collegiate competition and has been looking for responses to an industry survey.
 The competition would be designed based on a model that DOE and NREL have successfully implemented for other technology sectors, including wind and marine energy.
 The hydropower competition would bring together bright, soon-to-be workforce entrants to solve real-world problems with partner hydropower operators and utilities.
 The competition organizers will target and market to 4-year university undergrads, grad students, students from trades and community colleges, and students from tribal colleges.

 In addition, the team has launched two web portals: STEM for Marine Energy and STEM for Hydropower.
 These portals are “one-stop-shop” for information geared at inspiring the next generation of waterpower professionals, benefiting academia, industry, and the average waterpower enthusiast.